The son and heir of Montague and Lady Montague.

 He secretly marries the impassioned lovers in hopes that the union might eventually bring peace to Verona.

-Juliet's faithful confidante and loyal intermediary in Juliet's relationship with Romeo.
+Juliet's faithful confidante and loyal intermediary in Juliet's affair with Romeo.

 A Capulet, Juliet's cousin on her mother's side.
 Vain, fashionable, supremely aware of courtesy and the lack of it, he becomes aggressive, violent, and quick to draw his sword when he feels his pride has been injured.
 Once drawn, his sword is something to be feared.
 He loathes Montagues.